julienrondeau/_jbs/README.md

 # _jbs

-An ultra-minimal starter WordPress theme, integrating the offical Sass port of Bootstrap, based on the _s and _tk starter themes.
+An ultra-minimal starter WordPress theme, integrating the official Sass port of Bootstrap, based on the _s (underscores) and _tk (Themekraft) starter themes.